mibhumi/portfolio/content/jobs/Infusion Infotech/index.md

 url: ''
 ---

-- Engineered and maintained major features of Starry's customer-facing web app using ES6, Handlebars, Backbone, Marionette and CSS
+- Worked towards creating an E-Commerce website- which was a platform for sellers to market and sells their products all over India, and for buyers to purchase the products with an easy user interface
-- Proposed and implemented scalable solutions to issues identified with cloud services and applications responsible for communicating with Starry Station
+- Designed responsive web pages and created web API to enable data transmission from the backend
-- Interfaced with user experience designers and other developers to ensure thoughtful and coherent user experiences across Starry’s iOS and Android mobile apps
+- Interfaced with user experience designers and other developers to ensure thoughtful and coherent user experiences